darktable-org/dtdocs/content/lighttable/lighttable-modes/culling.md

 author: "people"
 ---

-Culling mode allows you to display images side by side to easily compare them.
+Culling mode allows you to display images side by side for easy comparison.

 # controls